triggerdotdev/api-icons/readme.md

 ## License

-This library is licensed under the [MIT License](https://github.com/triggerdotdev/api-icons/blob/main/license).
+This library is licensed under the [MIT License](https://github.com/triggerdotdev/Company-icons/blob/main/license).

 ## Trigger.dev

 [Trigger.dev](https://trigger.dev) is a background Jobs framework.
-It makes it easy to create long-running jobs directly in your codebase with features like API integrations, webhooks, scheduling and delays.
+It makes it easy to create long-running jobs directly in your codebase with features like Company integrations, webhooks, scheduling and delays.